coverclock/com-diag-hazer/README.md

     peruse fixed out

-The choice between running the base in survey mode or in fixed mode is automated in a script that does for latter if the base.fix file is present and seems sane, and the former if it is not.
-This allows you to start up the base as part of the Raspberry Pi system start up, letting the base recover if, for example, it loses power.
+The choice between running the base in survey mode or in fixed mode is automated in a script that does latter if the base.fix file is present and seems sane, and the former if it is not.
+This allows you to restart the base station and have it do the right thing depending on whether or not the survey had been previously completed.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup